 The Golden Age of Yachting

-The 65 meter Aji Petri was able to carry 102 passengers in 40 cabins located amid ship on the main deck, 110 standing and had 46 crew members.
-Made of steel she reflects the Golden Age of yachting.
-Her 3 meter draft made her perfect for the purpose she was built for, namely to be a ferry.
+The 65 meter Aji Petri was able to carry 102 passengers in 40 cabins located amidships on the main deck, with 110 standing and had 46 crew members.
+Made of steel, she reflects the Golden Age of yachting.
+Her 3-meter draft made her perfect for the purpose she was built for, namely to be a ferry.
 With such a shallow draft she could and still can get to pretty much every port suitable for motor yachts.